nadia-polikarpova/cyclegg/README.md

 # Comparison to CycleQ

-Results generated from a282086 using the command
+Results generated from a282086 using the command (prop52 removed because its proof was made easier by a bug)

 ``` shell
 cargo run --release -- examples/cycleq.ceg -t 10 --save-results